Utcrash/k8s-dashboard/README.md

 You can adjust these values based on your Kubernetes setup.

-### Step 1: Start kubectl proxy
+### Step 1: Start kubectl proxy (Optional)

-The dashboard requires access to the Kubernetes API.
+If you're not using kubeconfig files, the dashboard requires access to the Kubernetes API.
 Start kubectl proxy as a background service:

 ```bash
 # Run with nohup (persists until server restart)